Counseling and Psychological Services

-The Duke Student Wellness Center works to enhance the educational experience for Duke students by addressing substance use and abuse issues and promoting healthy physical, emotional and social development, including issues related to sexual health.
-We offer one on one screening (for substance use) and health coaching, workshops and trainings on the different topic areas of wellness (including Party Monitor training, Stress and Sexual Health workshops) and programs for student groups upon request.
+DuWell works to enhance the educational experience for Duke students by addressing substance use and abuse issues and promoting healthy physical, emotional and social development, including issues related to sexual health.
+We offer one-on-one screening (for substance use) and health coaching, workshops and trainings on the different topic areas of wellness (including Social Host Education, Stress and Sexual Health workshops) and programs for student groups upon request.
 Consultation on prevention of high-risk behavior and promotion of wellness is available to students, faculty, professionals and staff.
-The Duke Student Wellness Center is dedicated to fostering a living/learning environment on campus and within the surrounding community that encourages the full development of the individual as an engaged member of the community.
+DuWell is dedicated to fostering a living/learning environment on campus and within the surrounding community that encourages the full development of the individual as an engaged member of the community.

 Parent & Family Programs

-The Office of Student Conduct promotes personal responsibility and encourages honesty, integrity and respect among Duke students.
-Student Conduct is responsible for holding undergraduate students accountable for academic and non-academic violations of university policy, which flow from Duke's honor code (the Duke Community Standard).
+The Office of Student Conduct and Community Standards promotes personal responsibility and encourages honesty, integrity and respect among Duke students.
+The Office of Student Conduct and Community Standards is responsible for holding undergraduate students accountable for academic and non-academic violations of university policy, which flow from Duke's honor code (the Duke Community Standard).
 The disciplinary process is designed to be an educational one by which individuals or groups recognize their mistakes and learn from them.
-Student Conduct also serves as an advocate for and resource to student victims of crime, illness, harassment, or other crises, and it advises the Undergraduate Conduct Board.
-In addition, Student Conduct provides conflict resolution services and training to the university community, assisting students through all stages of the conflict resolution process, including coaching, informal conversations and formal mediated settlements.
+The Office of Student Conduct and Community Standards also serves as an advocate for and resource to student victims of crime, illness, harassment, or other crises, and it advises the Undergraduate Conduct Board.
+In addition, the Office of Student Conduct and Community Standards provides conflict resolution services and training to the university community, assisting students through all stages of the conflict resolution process, including coaching, informal conversations and formal mediated settlements.